Richard Boyle, 4th Earl of Shannon: Background

 Boyle was the son of Henry Boyle, 3rd Earl of Shannon and his wife, Sarah, daughter of John Hyde of Castle Hyde and his wife, Sarah Burton.
 Hyde was a descendant of the Hyde family of Denchworth in Berkshire (now Oxfordshire).

 Political career

 Boyle was elected a Member of Parliament for County Cork in the 1830 United Kingdom general election and re-elected in the 1831 United Kingdom general election.

 The Reform Act 1832 (including the Representation of the People (Ireland) Act 1832) increased the number of individuals entitled to vote, increasing the size of electorate by 50–80%, and allowing a total of 653,000 adult males (around one in five) to vote, in a population of some 14 million.

 In the 1832 general election which followed, Boyle failed to be re-elected, defeated by Feargus O'Connor, a leader of the Chartist movement, and Garrett Standish Barry.
 Barry was a Catholic, one of the first one elected to Parliament following the Roman Catholic Relief Act 1829.
 On 22 April 1842, his father died and Boyle succeeded him.
 He held no other political office until his death.
+He had been an officer of the disembodied South Cork Light Infantry militia regiment from at least 1830 to 1850, and was appointed Honorary Colonel of the West Cork Artillery Militia when that regiment was first raised on 30 November 1854.